 What can films and other types of artistic representation tell us about our globalised world?
 How have cultural forms and practices evolved through this and the last century, as different global groups and regions have become increasingly interconnected?

-This innovative combined degree course cuts across traditional disciplinary boundaries, drawing on several areas of expertise in visual culture across the humanities.
+These innovative combined degree courses cuts across traditional disciplinary boundaries, drawing on several areas of expertise in visual culture across the humanities.
 You’ll learn how to interpret cultural texts and practices from throughout the world, gaining a solid grounding in film and textual analysis, cultural studies and area studies.
-This degree can lead to a variety of careers, including publishing; academia; journalism; television, radio and film; administration and management; advertising and public relations.
+These degrees can lead to a variety of careers, including publishing; academia; journalism; television, radio and film; administration and management; advertising and public relations.

 We’re a vibrant and friendly team, with close international ties and a reputation for cutting- edge research and high-quality teaching.

 ABBB - two sittings.

 INTO University of Stirling offers an International Foundation programme for those students who do not meet the required criteria.
 This course offers a route to study at University of Stirling through an excellent teaching and learning experience located in the high-quality study facilities on campus.
 Successful completion of the International Foundation in Media, Humanities and Social Sciences to the required standard provides guaranteed progression to this degree.

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

 Modes of study